 Below are bills of interest filed thus far.
-Moving forward each week, the report will prioritize in the following manner: priority, monitor, and tracking.
-Any new activities will behighlighted in RED.
+Moving forward each week, the report will prioritize in the following manner: new legislation filed, priority, monitor, and tracking.
+Any new activities will be highlighted in RED.
 If you would like more detailed information or an explanation of any legislation or why it is located in a specific area, please do not hesitate to reach out to Drew or Mike.